Yorkshire Museum: 2010s

 The museum closed in November 2009 for a major refurbishment and reopened on Yorkshire Day on 1 August 2010.
+Following the 2010 refit of the museum, the first gallery displayed parts of the Roman collection, focusing on objects from Eboracum (Roman York).
+A statue of the Roman god Mars was prominently displayed, and there is an interactive display describing the lives of some of the Romans whose remains have been found in York.
+The final record of the famous lost Roman legion, the Ninth Legion, is on display as part of the Roman gallery.
+The stone inscription, which has been dated to Trajan's twelfth year as emperor, between 10 December 107 and 9 December 108, commemorates the legion's rebuilding in stone of the south-eastern wall of Eboracum's legionary fortress.
+The BBC reports that "Experts have described it the finest example of Romano British inscription in existence".

 The facial reconstruction of King Richard III was displayed in the museum from July–October 2013 as part of a national tour.

 A Shakespearean First Folio was on display in the Medieval gallery in 2014.

 In 2015 the museum first displayed the oldest Sauropod fossil from the Yorkshire coast, nicknamed 'Alan the Dinosaur'.

 In 2016 a recently discovered, unique Mesolithic pendant from Star Carr first went on public display.

-In 2017 the Museum hosted the first stage of a touring exhibition titled 'Viking: Rediscover the Legend', opened by Alice Roberts.
+In 2017 the museum hosted the first stage of a touring exhibition titled 'Viking: Rediscover the Legend', opened by Alice Roberts.
 The exhibition was co-curated by the British Museum and subsequently travelled to the Atkinson Art Gallery and Library in Southport, Aberdeen Art Gallery, Norwich Castle Museum, and the University of Nottingham.
 The exhibition was awarded the 'Excellence in Media Arts' award at the 2017 York Culture Awards.

 In April 2018, Yorkshire's Jurassic World exhibition, including marine and land fossils from Yorkshire and elsewhere, was opened by David Attenborough.
 The exhibition, like the Viking exhibition the previous year, was also awarded the 'Excellence in Media Arts' awards at the 2018 York Culture Awards.

 On 21 September 2019 the St Mary's Abbey Figurine first went on public display.
 It is a medieval gilt-copper alloy, Limoges enamel figurine found in St Mary's Abbey, York in 1826 and acquired in 2019 from a purchase at auction.
 During this update to the exhibition, the Fulford ring was first put on display.